zotonic/zotonic/doc/developer-guide/controllers.rst

 * Extra logging
 * ping and init callbacks are removed

-Together, this gave a significant simplification and speed boost to Cowmachine.
+Together, this is a significant simplification and speed boost.